bluetardis/pinteresting/NotesPB.md

 ## What Are we doing?
 ### Saving Users_ID when we touch a pin.
-We have a page to create/save/etc for Pins but now we have added a new field we also need to update that with the ID of the user who owns the pin.
+We have a page to create/save/etc for Pins but now we have added a new field we also need to autocomplete with the ID of the user who owns the pin.
+While we could pass this as a parameter, we will use a rails helper from Devise.
+This way security is better as we are not allowing a user to "write" their own id from the browser.

 ### Adding Security
 EG setup so that you have to be logged on to see pins.